rabitt/multitask-f0/README.md

-# multif0
+# multitask-f0
-multi-f0 tracking with deep learning
+Experiments on multitask learning for f0 estimation.